multisynq/multisynq-react/docs/tutorials/3_0_React_Mondrian.md

 3. ⚠️ **Make sure you don't forget to register the model!**

-Now that we created the model, it's **extremely important** that we do not forget to register it in Croquet.
+Now that we created the model, it's **extremely important** that we do not forget to register it in Multisynq.
 Do so by adding the following line in the end of `src/models/PaintingModel.tsx`.

 ```ts